Sujith3568/sujith-java-test/README.md

 This list is send to the getOpencases() method as the argument.<br>
 The list of cases whose status = open are printed.<br>
 To run the code/file <br>
-      In the terminal- 1.    javac DatabaseQuerySimulator.java <br>
+      In the terminal:    javac DatabaseQuerySimulator.java <br>
-                      then   java DatabaseQuerySimulator
+                      then <br>  java DatabaseQuerySimulator